lindermanlab/forward/README.md

 ## Lab-specific recommendations

 1. Follow the instructions in "Setup" below to configure your `params.sh` script and sherlock ssh config.
-I use port 50000 but that shouldn't matter.
+IMPORTANT: if two people who are using forward at the same time have the same port number, there will be issues launching the job.
+I would recommend choosing a random port number in the range specified when setting up `params.sh`.
 2. Copy `load_modules.sh` from this repo to `$HOME/bin` on sherlock (e.g., using `scp`)
 3. You might also want to copy the `.bashrc` from this repo.
 It defines helpful aliases and automatically calls `load_modules.sh` when you log in to Sherlock.
 4. Then you should be all set to launch a jupyter notebook by running `bash start.sh jupyter <cluster-dir>` where `cluster-dir` is the directory you want the notebook to be executed from.